Water quality at Wolvercote Mill Stream

 Our investigation

-We've investigated the water at Port Meadow and the catchment upstream of it.
+We've investigated the water at Wolvercote Mill Stream and the catchment upstream of it.
 Our main initiatives included:

 Water quality testing

 Our sampling for faecal indicator organisms has been extensive.
-We’ve taken around 300 samples.
-In 2023, we checked five locations.
-This year, we expanded to 14 sites.
-We did extra sampling on smaller streams, with a focus on Dukes Cut and Kingsbridge Brook.
+We’ve taken hundreds of samples on the main river and on smaller streams, with a focus on Dukes Cut and Kingsbridge Brook.
 We tested some points further up the Thames catchment, too.
-These smaller streams seemed to affect the bathing water the most.
+Indications are that the greatest impacts on the bathing water are from within the Wolvercote Mill Stream.

 Microbial source tracking